curationexperts/laevigata/README.md

 for any school or department.

-To update approvers or superusers in your development environment, update the appropriate file in [config/emory/](https://github.com/curationexperts/laevigata/blob/main/config/emory/) and run 'rake emory:update_approvers'.
+To update approvers or superusers in your development environment, update the appropriate file in [config/emory/](https://github.com/curationexperts/laevigata/blob/main/config/emory/) and run 'rake emory:update_roles'.
 Refer to the wiki for instruction on how to update approvers and superusers in production.

 ## Smoke Tests